Losing Weight Sustainably: New Habit One--Tracking

 Tracking Your Weight, Calories, and Caloric Expenditure

-The way you get from being a fatty-fatty-two-by-four to something approximating a human being is by changing the habits of what you shove into your mouth.
+The way you get less heavy is by changing the habits of what you shove into your mouth.
 My kryptonite has always been Fritos and pizza.
 And potato chips.
 I was never so much of a sweets addict, but I certainly appreciate a piece of chocolate cake or the odd chocolate milkshake.
 Oh, and onion rings.
 Because I deserve them!

 So we get to habit number one that you need to modify.
 This is crucial, and if you don’t establish it, you will fail.
 I promise.

 1. You can’t fix what you can’t see: you need to scrupulously track your weight and your intake every day.
 Not once a week, not neurotically twice a day or more, but once a day in the morning, preferably after you’ve taken a dump.

 · Cronometer.com provides a free online weight/calorie/nutrition module that you can access from anywhere that is connected to the Internet.
 Sign up for it.

 I usually set up my meals the day before.
 If you have a relatively repetitious diet, you can copy one day to another all at once.